C++ Core Guidelines: Rules about Resource Management

 • std::shared_ptr: I share the resource with other shared ptr.
 I may explicitly release my shared ownership.

-• std::weak_ptr: I'm not the owner of the resource but I may become temporary the shared owner of the resource by using the method std::weak_ptr::lock.
+• std::weak_ptr: I’m not the owner of the resource but may temporarily become the shared owner by using the method std::weak_ptr::lock.

 Compare this fine-grained ownership semantic to just a raw pointer.
 Now you know, what I like about modern C++.

-Here is the summary of the rules for resource management.
+Here is a summary of the rules for resource management.

 Let's look at each of them in detail.